 The Great War remains one of the most controversial and actively debated episodes in Canadian history—alternately decried as a senseless slaughter waged in the name of empire and celebrated as a bloody birthplace of Canada as a nation.
 Jackson’s Wars aspires to reach beyond typical books about Canada in the Great War, which focus on military strategies and experiences of the battle front, or alternately on its political dimensions such as the conscription crisis.
 The narrative captures the horrors (at times literally visceral) of that war, but it also draws connections between the battle front and the home front, where men like Jackson had felt overwhelming pressure to volunteer, in the face of a relentless call for fresh recruits to replace the fallen.
 Through the stories of Jackson and other figures, we see how Toronto and Montreal experienced the war—especially how Montreal, then Canada’s largest and most prosperous city, responded with enthusiasm to the call to arms and reeled from the devastating losses that began to mount from the moment the country’s troops entered combat around Ypres in April 1915.

 As the title suggests, more than one war is being fought in this narrative.
 The Great War may be the most obvious, but when hostilities broke out, A.Y.
 Jackson was waging another one, on multiple fronts, against art critics, private collectors, and gallery curators over what constituted fine art, and how Canadian artists should contribute to it, be recognized—and above all, be supported.
-Jackson was struggling to establish himself as a landscape artist and change the conservative tastes of Canadian collectors, especially the moneyed families of Montreal’s Golden Square Mile, who preferred second-rate Dutch works from the seventeenth century and the heavily varnished output of the nineteenth-century Barbizon school of European landscape painters.
-Jackson envisioned a new “Canadian school” of landscape painting that was more daring, more vigorous in its approach to colour, composition, and form, than Canada’s moneyed families were willing to hang on their walls.
+Jackson was struggling to establish himself as a landscape artist and change the conservative tastes of Canadian collectors, especially the moneyed families of Montreal’s Golden Square Mile, who preferred second-rate Dutch works from the seventeenth century and the heavily varnished output of the nineteenth-century Barbizon and Hague schools of European landscape painters.
+Probing the foundational years of Jackson’s career with unprecedented detail, including his education in Chicago and Paris and the connections he forged with international artists, this book details how Jackson envisioned a new “Canadian school” of landscape painting that was more daring, more vigorous in its approach to colour, composition, and form, than Canada’s moneyed families were willing to hang on their walls.
 The key figures in what would become the Group of 7 had all just found each other when the war interrupted their artistic progress.
 Jackson was the only one to enlist and serve overseas, as a private in the 60th Battalion raised in Montreal in the summer of 1915.
 Wounded at Sanctuary Wood in June 1916, Jackson found a new role in the conflict, as an artist in the War Memorials project.
 Most of the future members of the Group of 7 collective were also recruited as war artists.

 Using an array of documentary evidence, Jackson’s Wars explores how one of Canada’s best-known artists became a soldier, a casualty of war, and an artist of war.
 It recreates Jackson’s formative years as an artist, his experiences of (and response to) war, and the lives of men and women caught up in a shared narrative of tragedy and inspiration.